scoheb/release-service-catalog/pipelines/managed/push-to-external-registry/README.md

 | taskGitUrl               | The url to the git repo where the release-service-catalog tasks to be used are stored                  | Yes      | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision          | The revision in the taskGitUrl repo to be used                                                         | No       | -             |

+## Changes in 5.5.0
+* Align workspace name with changes in the apply-mapping task

 ## Changes in 5.4.0
 * Update all task pathInRepo values as they are now in `tasks/managed`